relma2/roseblight-fnf-mod/README.md

   - while camera is zomming, have each of the chains in grpchains1 flash in
   - have camera hold on bf_pausad

+ - [x] fix the beats at which Nite sings in song 1 so they actually do laugh when its not his turn
+ - [x] fix the modchart cam zoom in song 2 so it stays zoomed in on the broken shop window
+ - [x] tint bf miss animations dark
+ - [x] make meme face blayks eyes smaller

 ![div](art/div.png)
 </details>